-Popular books like Eckhart Tolle’s The Power of Now and other ‘non-duality’ teachings (such as ‘The Work’ of Byron Katie) suggest that this moment is all there is – and teach us to be fully present with it.
+Popular “non-duality” teachings suggest that this moment is all there is – and teach us to be fully present with it.
 In other words, fully embrace and enjoy the present moment – because it’s all you’ve got.

 The Law of Attraction teachings acknowledge the power of the present moment, but also tell us that we create our own reality and what we focus on can become our real-life experience.
 This teaching tells of a law which gathers together likeminded thoughts, experiences, people and situations.
 When you are fully in the now, satisfied through the moment through accepting it or daydreaming about your future, the Law of Attraction philosophy says – you receive your dreams.

 I used to think these two ways of looking at life were incompatible.
 And, it seems, other authors agreed with me.
 Some years ago, when I talked with a well-known proponent of “the now”, she acknowledged that by living in the moment seemingly good things (and synchronicities) happened to her – but stopped short of discussing how.
 Creating her reality wasn’t a point of interest for her and she didn’t see the two theories as reconcilable.

 Since our conversation – and after facilitating hundreds of groups on the subject – I now understand that not only are both vantage points describing the same truth, but they are also a great help to one another.
 Both teachings are actually all about fully enjoying your “now” moment.

 True passion is found not just in “making do” with the lives we have now – to feel fully alive requires a little excited anticipation.
 And yet, we don’t want to anticipate so much we fall into a feeling of longing or dissatisfaction with our current lives.
 It’s a fine line and requires practice.